 Correct method of reporting STP where a retrospective employing entity change has occurred for an employee

 If, during the financial year, an employee's employing entity was meant to be changed, but was not done so on the effective date, you can still retrospectively apply an employing entity change.
 To do this, refer to the section "Assigning an Employee to an Employing Entity" from these instructions.
 N.B.
 You must have created the new employing entity within the system before assigning to the employee.
-It is best that you create an employing entity rather then changing the legal name and ABN details via the payroll setting's Details screen as this creates a whole other can of worms!
-If the legal name/ABN set within the payroll setting's Details screen is no longer current for the business you can change them once the financial year has passed and the final STP events for the financial year have been lodged AND before any STP events have been lodged for the new financial year.
+It is best that you create an employing entity rather then changing the legal name and ABN details via the payroll setting's Details screen as this creates a whole other can of worms, particularly if circumstances arise that require STP reporting for a previous financial year to be revisited.

-Once you have changed the employee's employing entity, you must report this to the ATO immediately via an STP update event.
-This must be reported via an update event and NOT a pay event because the pay event will not report the correct earnings.
-An update event will "refresh" the employee's earnings and split them correctly according to the different employing entities and based on the effective date of the employing entity change.
+Once you have changed the employees' employing entity, you must report this to the ATO immediately via an STP update event.
+This must be reported via an update event and NOT a pay event because the pay event will not report the correct earnings (because the employing entity reset happens outside of the pay run).
+Whereas when an update event is created the system will go find the current YTD totals for each employing entity for each employee, and when this is lodged the employees' YTD earnings will be split up correctly according to the different employing entities, based on the effective date of the employing entity change.
+This is why it's very important that an update event is lodged before you lodge the next pay run.
 Let me clarify with an example:

 Daniel has been employed by Advanced Australia Fair Pty Ltd from the commencement of the financial year.
 In November, the payroll officer discovers that Daniel's employing entity change to A & J Hollows Pty Ltd (that was due to take effect from 1 October) was not acted upon and so the payroll officer retrospectively applied the entity change (as per the instructions above).
 The last pay event lodged with the ATO for Daniel (in November) looks as follows: